surniaulula/wpsso-tune-image-editors/readme.txt

 **WPSSO Core add-on to provide tuning options for the WordPress image editors and PHP image extensions.**

-Get even better looking shares on social sites by improving your resized images!
+**Get even better looking shares on social sites by improving your WordPress resized images!**

-The WPSSO Tune WP Image Editors add-on improves all JPEG images by defining a better compression quality, add contrast leveling to use the entire range of pixel colors, and applies much needed sharpening to resized images.
+The WPSSO Tune WP Image Editors add-on improves all JPEG images by:

+* Defining a better compression quality.
+* Optionally applying contrast leveling to use the entire range of pixel colors.
+* Applying sharpening to resized images, which is *always* needed when resizing images.

 WPSSO Tune WP Image Editors is *incredibly fast* and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
 WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).